7rin0/project-ldap-drupal-8/ldap_help/ldap_test_script/README.txt

 This script is intended to help separate LDAP Drupal module configuration and bugs from LDAP server, ldap php extension, and related connectivity and LDAP permissions issues.
-It uses the php ldap extension functions like ldap_connect(), ldap_search(), etc. rather than the Drupal LDAP module code.
+It uses the php ldap extension functions like @ldap_connect(), ldap_search(), etc. rather than the Drupal LDAP module code.

 Watchout for the following:
 -- The test script does not depend on the Drupal LDAP module and should not be run within a web server context.  -- Command line PHP with the LDAP Extension enabled are requirements.